 Accreditation by Engineers Australia, and subsequent recognition by the internationally accepted Washington Accord, means your degree provides truly global qualifications.
 Your skills will be valued and recognised around the world including New Zealand, the United Kingdom, the United States, Canada, Malaysia, Korea, Japan, China, South Africa, Ireland, Turkey and Russia.

 The Civil, Mechanical, Electronics and Communications, and Electrical Power specialisations all have full accreditation.
-Provisional accreditation is being sought for the new specialisation, Electrical and Electronic Engineering, with full accreditation granted once the first students of the new program graduate.
-In the meantime, all the students entering existing accredited degree programs will continue to be recognised.
+Provisional accreditation has been granted for the new specialisation, Electrical and Electronic Engineering.
+In line with Engineers Australia requirements, the University will apply for full accreditation when sufficient students have graduated with this specialisation.

 If you have any questions about the accreditation process, please contact us for further information.